Partial Hospitalization Program at Cedar Hill in Massachusetts

 How Do PHPs Differ from IOPs?

 Both Partial Hospitalization Programs (PHPs) and Intensive Outpatient Programs (IOPs) are outpatient treatment options, but there are key differences in the intensity of care.
 Although both programs typically last between 30 and 90 days, and offer similar therapeutic services—including individual therapy, group counseling, medical care, and case management—the level of commitment and intensity differs.
+PHPs also provide comprehensive php services, offering a wide range of specialized programming and support tailored to each patient’s needs.

 PHPs are more intensive, requiring a higher number of hours per week—usually upwards of 20 hours.
 In contrast, IOPs generally offer a less demanding schedule, typically involving at least 9 hours of weekly programming, often split into three 3-hour sessions.

 While both types of programs are ideal for individuals who don’t need full-time, inpatient care, IOPs tend to be more flexible.
 This makes IOPs a practical option for people who may have personal or work obligations that make committing to the more demanding schedule of a PHP difficult.
+Staff can also assist with referrals to additional mental health services, such as therapists or prescribing clinicians, to support ongoing care during transitions between levels of care.

-What to Expect in a Partial Hospitalization Program
+What to Expect in a Partial Hospitalization Program Massachusetts

 While the specific components of PHPs can vary, here’s a look at the typical services and therapies provided: